erikdubois/AntergosI3/README.md

 https://wiki.archlinux.org/index.php/Beginners%27_guide

-After this base installation you will end up in a black screen (terminal) with no graphical environment what so ever.
+After choosing the base installation during installation of Antergos, you will end up in a black screen (terminal) with no graphical environment what so ever.
 Then it is up to the user to choose a Desktop Environment.

 Good options are